memfault/interrupt/_drafts/practical_zephyr_05_west.md

 We also managed to build an application for MCUs from different vendors: This is possible in Zephyr, though it may take a bit more effort than advertised - at least in case you're dealing with a professional application.
 Personally, I still think that _Zephyr_ is a great step forward: Switching MCUs or supporting multiple targets _always_ includes efforts, but with Zephyr, the efforts are predictable and manageable.

-This article marks the end of the _Practical Zephyr_ series: I hope that I could get you past the steep section of Zephyr's learning curve, towards a more enjoyable and reasonable experience.
+This article marks the **end of the _Practical Zephyr_ series**: I hope that I could get you past the steep section of Zephyr's learning curve, towards a more enjoyable and reasonable experience.
 There's still a ton to explore!

+A big **Thank You** to the team at [Memfault](https://memfault.com/) for their patience, the reviews, the invaluable feedback for these articles, and for maintaining the [Interrupt](https://interrupt.memfault.com/) blog!